Do You Need The COVID Booster Shot?

 – On active treatment for malignancies of the blood

 – Underwent a stem cell transplant in the last 2 years or taking immunosuppressant medication

-– Genetic disorders in which immune system is moderate to severely compromised (Examples: Wiskott aldrich syndrome, Digeorge syndrome)
+– Genetic disorders in which the immune system is moderate to severely compromised (Examples: Wiskott Aldrich syndrome, Digeorge syndrome)

-– HIV in advances stage or not treated
+– HIV in an advanced stage or not treated

 – On high dose of corticosteroids which causes immunosuppression

 There are questions about if the COVID booster dose is needed only in immunocompromised people or all individuals.
-When the country is struggling to vaccinate all of its population with one dose, getting the COVID booster dose in India may be far-flung.
-It’s crucial to get everyone vaccinated which not only imparts protection but also lessens the chances of emerging variants.
+When the country is struggling with the spike in Covid cases with the latest Omicron variant, the booster shot definitely looks like an optimistic step for all individuals.
 There is no data on if the COVID booster dose will cause more side effects than the first two doses.
-Nor is there any clarity on if we can mix different vaccines due to the scarcity.

 The news around the COVID booster dose should not spark fear in the public about the efficacy of the existing doses.